Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and The Law

 New York State Leandra's Law (Child Passenger Protection Act)

-Leandra's Law was named in honor of Leandra Rosado, an 11 year old girl who was killed while she rode in a car with the intoxicated mother of one of her friends.
-In response to this tragedy, the NYS Legislature made several changes to the Vehicle and Traffic Law (VTL) including first time offenders driving while intoxicated (.08 Blood Alcohol Content [BAC] or more) or impaired by drugs, with a 15 year old or younger child passenger can be charged with a class E felony punishable by up to 4 years in prison.
-Click here to learn more
+Leandra's Law was named in memory of Leandra Rosado, an 11-year-old girl tragically killed while riding in a car with the intoxicated mother of one of her friends.
+In response to this tragedy, the New York State Legislature amended the Vehicle and Traffic Law (VTL), making it a Class E felony for first-time offenders who drive while intoxicated (with a Blood Alcohol Content [BAC] of 0.08 or higher) or impaired by drugs with a child passenger aged 15 or younger.
+Those convicted can face up to 4 years in prison.

 The Developing Teen Brain >>